gardener/sow/README.md

 of a plugin in the plugin list.
 By default the plugin name should be used as `dir`

+If the plugin name start with a `-`, its execution is not notified on the output.
+This can be used for the `echo` plugin to echo plain multi line text.

 #### `state.yaml`

 This file should describe the information that should be kept